Clinical Laboratory Quality Indicators and harmonization across the GTA hospitals

 Quality indicators allow laboratories to quantify the quality of laboratory processes, which is fundamental to patient safety.
 Harmonization of quality indicators is necessary to ensure that all clinical laboratories define, report and benchmark according to defined quality standards.

-We aim to harmonize quality indicators across hospital-based clinical laboratories in the GTA that identifies areas for quality improvement and enables sharing of best practices.
+We aim to harmonize quality indicators across hospital-based clinical laboratories in the GTA that identify areas for quality improvement and enable sharing of best practices.

 - Surveyed hospital-based clinical laboratories across the GTA (Core Lab Quality Indicators survey and Anatomic Pathology Indicators survey)

 - Promoted the IFCC Model of Quality Indicators as a framework

 - Developed a list of proposed harmonized indicators

 We held a workshop on May 5, 2021, covering an update and discussion on the project, presented by Dr. Paul Yip and Dr. Corwyn Rowsell.

 The Core Lab Quality Indicator survey